 How we test USB Wi-Fi adapters

-It does have the really compact size going for it, as it barely protrudes from a USB port, and cannot really be made any smaller despite the solitary blue LED.
+The Edimax EW-7811Un does have the really compact size going for it, as it barely protrudes from a USB port, and cannot really be made any smaller despite the solitary blue LED.
 However, the wireless standard it adheres to is N150, so don’t expect it to win any speed races.
 That being said, in testing, despite its small size, the signal is maintained, and the speeds are at least passable at 51.5 Mbps on the 2.4 GHz close test, and 44.7 Mbps on the far test.
+Heck, when we threw at it the fringe wireless test wondering if it could really even maintain the wireless connection, it was even passable at 38.8 Mbps despite the tiny antenna configuration.
+For a basic adapter, at a bargain basement, ramen noodle price, this Edimax fits the bill.
+Just realize for a little more, most users will be better off with an adapter that offers 5 GHz connectivity.

 Upcoming products in the USB Wi-Fi adapter space are expected to have incorporation of MU-MIMO, as well as faster speeds, such as AC1900 and AC2600.
 Beyond that, look for products that will work with WiGig, the 802.11ad standard that is anticipated to offer speeds of 4 to 7 Gbps utilizing the 60 GHz higher frequency.